MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-contracts-connectorcrawler.md

 |linkItem |LinkItem |Item that acts as a link to a content item.
 This item info will be used in subsequent crawl to crawl further for that item.
 Example: Link to website or a folder.
 If linkItem is set, contentItem or deletedItem cannot be set. |
 |deletedItem |DeletedItem |Item that is deleted from the datasource and should be removed from the index.
 If deletedItem is set, contentItem or linkItem cannot be set. |

+#### ContentItem

-**ContentItem**: Item that holds the content of the data source entity.
+Item that holds the content of the data source entity.
 This is the with actual content to ingest.
 Example: website content

 |Property |Type |Description |
 |:----------|:-------------|:----------|